 List of arthropods

-Considering that the Dungeon is a dark, dank place filled with moist corners and rotting corpses, it's no surprise that it contains countless creepy-crawlies ranging in size from freakishly huge to terrifyingly gargantuan.
-Crawl's many arthropods are some of the weaker opponents you'll encounter, but they shouldn't be underestimated; a great many of them have poisonous bites or stings, more than a few also come with exotic and dangerous special abilities, and they tend to come in swarms.
+Considering that the Dungeon is a dark, dank place filled with moist corners and rotting corpses, it's no surprise that it contains countless arthropods ranging in size from freakishly huge to terrifyingly gargantuan.
+These creepy-crawlies are some of the weaker opponents you'll encounter, but they shouldn't be underestimated; a great many of them have venomous bites or stings, more than a few also have exotic and dangerous special abilities, and they tend to come in swarms.
 While there are some exceptions, vulnerability to poison is a common arthropod weakness.
 They lack internal skeletons, so Necromancers are unable to raise them as skeletons (they may still be zombified, however).

-t Fire crab - Scuttling pyromaniac menaces that turn the Dungeon into a furnace with their fire breath.
+t Fire crab - Scuttling pyromaniac menaces that turn the Dungeon into a furnace with their fiery breath.

 y Killer bee - Painful alone and deadly in swarms, these pack hunters are a menace to the unprepared.

 y Queen bee - Extremely venomous and capable of sending other bees into a berserk frenzy.

 y Meliai - Beefolk priestesses with axes and smiting that always come in threes.